-The best train stations to get off for NYU Shanghai is “Century Avenue” (世紀大道）.
-Century Avenue is on the Lines 2, 4, 6, 9.
+The best train stations to get off for NYU Shanghai is “Oriental Sports Center” (东方体育中心).
 See the metro map below for details.

-NYU Shanghai also has a second building, located within East China Normal University’s campus:
+In addition to the two main locations, NYU Shanghai also has another building, located within East China Normal University’s campus:

 NYU uses the Geography building, directions there can be found here.